amandaleee/developer-interview-questions/README.md

 * What's your company's approach to time tracking?
 * What's your company's approach to estimation?
 * How does the team’s leadership [or the product’s leadership] deal with unreasonable feature requests?
+* How much time do you expect I'll be working on legacy products/projects, versus shipping new ones?

 ## Growth